Updated September 4, 2013

 Being prepared is the best way to protect yourself and your family against disasters, including public health emergencies like pandemic flu.
 Because nobody knows when the next disaster will happen, it’s important to get prepared now.

-There are three simple steps you can take during this month and throughout the year to prepare.
+There are three simple steps you can take throughout the year to prepare.

 1. Put together an emergency supply kit.